brikis98/lilac/README.md

     // the same code will work server side too!
 In server.js: dust.render('foo', {}, function(err, out) { console.log(err ? err : out); }); // output: 'Hello world!'

+In addition to this watcher utility, I highly recommend using [node-supervisor](https://github.com/isaacs/node-supervisor) so that your node.js instance automatically redeploys any time you make a code change to it.
+Sure beats having to hit `ctrl+c, up-arrow, enter` each time you change server.js.

 # License

 (The MIT License)